miminerd/angular-notification/README.md

   // then set up the configuration of the notification component
-  // in any method where you want to implement it statically in NgOnInit()
+  // ngOnInit(); if you want the notification element to show up directly in your view
-  // or dynamically show the component from an event click for example

-  // in this example I am usuing it on ngOnInit() this way the notification will be
-  // viewable in my component view directly

   ngOnInit(): void {
     // setting object to set up the configuration